Finnoy Travel - Travel Stories and Reviews

 Complimentary Services

 Every ticket includes a reserved seat except on commuter trains.
 A passenger can choose a favourite seat free of extra charge in his ticket class.
-Seats above the train's restaurant may have extra charges.
+Seats above the train's restaurant may have additional charges.

 Restaurant